The Contract of Sale in Conveyancing Explained in Simple English

 To ensure consistency and fairness across the residential market in England and Wales, the vast majority of contracts incorporate the Standard Conditions of Sale.
 Currently, the Fifth Edition – 2018 Revision is the industry standard.
 These conditions are a set of "ready-made" Terms & Conditions maintained by the Law Society that govern common issues such as:

-• The seller's duty to provide "vacant possession" upon completion.
+- The seller's duty is to provide "vacant possession" upon completion.

-By using the SCS, solicitors can focus on "Special Conditions" unique to the specific property rather than renegotiating basic legal principles for every transaction.
+By using the SCS, solicitors can focus on the "Special Conditions" specific to the property rather than renegotiating basic legal principles for every transaction.

 What are the key clauses in the Contract?